 Performs GUID patching for UpdateSMBIOSMode Custom mode.
 Usually relevant for Dell laptops

-Needed to get around VT-D if either unable to disable in BIOS or needed for other operating systems
+Needed to get around VT-D if either unable to disable in BIOS or needed for other operating systems, much better alternative to

 External Icons Patch, for when internal drives are treated as external drives but can also make USB drives internal.
 For NVMe on Z87 and below you just add built-in property via DeviceProperties.